Kenneth M. Curtis: 1966 Campaign for Governor

-Tenure
+Governorship 1967-1975

 Curtis was the 68th Governor of Maine, and the youngest governor in the United States at the time.

 In 1968, Curtis merged the University of Maine at Orono with five teachers' colleges throughout the state, creating the University of Maine System.
 In 1969, Curtis and the Republican legislature enacted Maine's first income tax, which as of 2021 still provides the bulk of the state's revenue.
 The administration also enacted several notable environmental protection measures, such as the Site Location of Development Act, and created the Department of Environmental Protection.

 Curtis chaired the New England Governors’ conference from 1969 to 1970 and was Chairman of the Environmental Task Force of the National Governors Association in the early 1970s.

 In January 1970, Curtis strongly pledged support for an oil refinery at Machiasport, Maine.
 Environmentalists, as well as the Maine Times – a recently established newspaper – opposed this proposal.

-Curtis proposed gun control legislation, which would deny ownership to convicted felons, drug addicts, and those in mental institutions.
+In his first term Curtis proposed gun control legislation, which would deny ownership to convicted felons, drug addicts, and those in mental institutions.
 This was quite controversial and irritated gun owners throughout the state of Maine.